dracuxan/shodan-cli/README.md

 ```

 > [!NOTE]
-> You need a .env file with your Shodan API key to run the tool.
+> You need a `.shodan-cli.conf` file with your Shodan API key in your home directory to run the tool.

 ## Setup